 Mast climbers may not be suitable for every job but it is estimated that 85% of all construction jobs could use mast climbers, thus providing the above benefits.

-For the jobs that mast climbers are used, the contractor should expect significant savings with a direct correlation between the height of the building and the size of the savings.
-You start to really see the benefits of mast climbers from 5 storeys and above and the savings and efficiencies grow from there.
+For the jobs where mast climbers are used, the contractor should expect significant savings with a direct correlation between the height of the building and the size of the savings.
+You start to see the benefits of mast climbers from 5 storeys and above and the savings and efficiencies grow from there.

 It is also important to note that mast climbers are not here to replace scaffolding and indeed in many instances the two work best together.
-For example, a mast climber can sit on top of a load bearing scaffold gantry to enable pedestrian access to the block.
+For example, a mast climber can sit on top of a load-bearing scaffold gantry to enable pedestrian access to the block.

 This hybrid approach to vertical access is usually the best option.
 Both options work to their benefit, projects can commence quicker, and there is less impact on those within the building.

 The question should really be why aren't mast climbers suited to your projects?
 As a form of vertical access, mast climbers boast an unrivalled safety record and are proven to generate cost savings, upwards of 60%.